NLDoron/LibPhoneNumber-C--EC/README.md

-# LibPhoneNumber-CSharp-EC
+# libphonenumber-csharp-er

-Version of libphonenumber-csharp with external config files
+Version of libphonenumber-csharp with external resource files.

 The original libphonenumber-csharp project is avaibable [here](https://github.com/twcclegg/libphonenumber-csharp).